3mdeb/conferences/2023/QubesOSsummit/closing_day1.md

 	- initial support for AMD platforms
 	- founded effort of replacing tboot with TrenchBoot
 	- support for legacy (Intel 3rd gen) platforms
-- Fobanil Project was established and founded by NLNet
+- Fobanila Project was established and founded by NLNet
 	- Attestation in your pocket
 - MSI Z690-A DDR4 and ASUS KGPE-D16 - Dasharo and Qubes OS support
 - coreboot and Heads for Raptor Engineering Talos II (IBM POWER9)